LagoLunatic/DSVEdit/README.txt

 * Viewing and editing area maps
 * Viewing enemy sprites

-Also included in this repository is DSVRandom, a program that randomizes items, enemies, etc, in the games automatically.

 ### Requirements

 Install Visual C++ Redistributable for Visual Studio 2015: https://www.microsoft.com/en-us/download/details.aspx?id=48145